The first time I had a headache,

 instead of taking an ibuprofen,

-I took a pain killer and became addicted.
+I took an opiate and became addicted.

 Now, my life has been turned upside down